aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 * [Sev 1] 5xx errors in other CloudSkew web APIs
 * [Sev 2] Response time of web APIs crossing specified thresholds.
 * [Sev 2] Spikes in DTU consumption in SQL Azure DBs.
-* [Sev 3] Spike in E2E latency for blob storage requests.
+* [Sev 3] Spikes in E2E latency for blob storage requests.

 Metrics are evaluated/sampled at 15 mins frequency with 1 hr aggregation windows.